skeleton1231/go-iam-microservice/README.md

 IAM also has the following capabilities:

-1. Cooperate with the Geekbang Time column **《[Go language project development practice](https://time.geekbang.org/column/intro/100079601?tab=intro)》**, explain how to use Go to do enterprise-level applications The development of the project is the theoretical course of the project, which includes the explanation of various knowledge points and construction ideas of the project, as well as my first-line research and development experience and suggestions.
+1. Cooperate with the Geekbang Time column **《[Go language project development practice(Go 语言项目开发实战)](https://time.geekbang.org/column/intro/100079601?tab=intro)》**, explain how to use Go to do enterprise-level applications The development of the project is the theoretical course of the project, which includes the explanation of various knowledge points and construction ideas of the project, as well as my first-line research and development experience and suggestions.

 2. As a development scaffolding, developers can clone and develop their own applications quickly.